 Prepare Your Hair

 The first step is preparing your hair.
-Preparing your hair is crucial if you want to get the best results, so make sure to take care of the following steps before you start.
+Preparing your hair is crucial if you want to get the best results, so make sure not to overlook the following steps before you start.

 Achieving the results you want is a matter of training your hair, and this process requires daily effort.
 The most critical part of learning how to get 360 waves is to know that there’s a commitment involved.
-Make sure you’re ready to invest some serious time in your hair; otherwise, it’s going to be impossible to get the results you want.
+Make sure you’re ready to invest some serious time in your hair; otherwise, it’s going to be impossible to get the desired results.

 Train Your Waves